assumpcao-dev/chatapp/README.md

-# ChatApp Application Project NLW5
+# ChatApp
+## App Project Nlw5 - Rocketseat.

-# :rocket: Tecnologies
+# :rocket: Technologies

 Technologies that i used to develop this Chatapp